The city continues to make improvements within Lions Park, one of its oldest and most popular community parks.

 An inclusive playground is intended to provide accessible, age and developmental appropriate activities that stimulate all children physically, emotionally and socially.
 Rather than one large play structure, inclusive playgrounds use smaller, individual components designed to fit different needs and provide unique sensory experiences.
 This includes the use of land forms to provide contour and challenges to the park, tunnels, group activities and animals to touch and find, etc. The playground’s surface would be poured-in-place rubber.

-The City Council hired 292 Design Group to design a new warming house building to also store the city’s outdoor Zamboni.
+In 2016, the City Council hired 292 Design Group to design a new warming house building to replace the aging structure at Lions Park and store the city’s outdoor Zamboni.
 Other possible features include bathrooms and a potential park shelter.

 In September 2016, the council rejected bids for the construction of a warming house/park shelter.
 Bids pushed the project over the $500,000 allocated in the Park Asset fund.
 The council directed staff to reassess the building to find a cheaper alternative.